 The result is a difference you can feel.
 On a frigid day, the interior glass of a double-pane window will feel much warmer to the touch than an old single-pane window, proving it's keeping heat where it belongs: inside your home.
 While double-pane is the standard, triple-pane windows add another layer of glass and insulation for extreme climates.
 But the glass itself is only part of the story; the next major leap in efficiency comes from an upgrade you can’t even see.

 That invisible upgrade is a technology called a Low-E, or low-emissivity, coating.
 It’s a microscopically thin, transparent layer of metal applied to the glass, making it a smart sunblock for your house.
 It lets visible light pour in but reflects the invisible heat energy you don't want.
-This simple addition is one of the most significant factors in how do Low-E windows save energy.
+This simple addition is one of the most significant factors in how Low-E windows save energy.

 The genius of this coating is its year-round performance.
 During a hot summer, it reflects the sun’s infrared heat away from your windows, helping your home stay cooler and reducing the strain on your air conditioner.
 In the winter, it does the opposite, reflecting heat from your furnace back into the room and preventing it from escaping.
 This two-way action keeps your home more comfortable in every season.